microsoft/vscode/README.md

 ## Requirements
 * Python is installed on the current system
+* - Path to python can be configured
-* Pylint is installed for linting (optional, this can be turned off)
+* Pylint is installed for linting (optional)
-* - Install Pylint as follows:
 * - pip install pylint
-* Pep8 is installed for linting (optional, this can be turned off)
+* Pep8 is installed for linting (optional)
 * - pip install pep8
+* Flake8 is installed for linting (optional)
+* - pip install flake8
-* Autopep8 is installed for code formatting
+* Autopep8 is installed for code formatting (optional)
-* - Install AutoPep8 as follows (ensure pep8 is installed):
 * - pip install pep8
 * - pip install --upgrade autopep8
+* Yapf is installed for code formatting (optional)
+* - pip install yapf
+* nosetests for unit testing  (optional)
+* - pip install nose

 ## Change Log

+### Version 0.1.1
+* Added support for linting using flake8
+* Added support for unit testing using unittest and nosetest
+* Added support for custom module paths for improved intellisense and autocomplete
+* Modifications to debugger to display console output (generated using 'print' and the like)
+* Modifications to debugger to accept arguments

 ### Version 0.1.0
 * Fixed linting of files on Mac